Seasonal Home Insurance: Coverage for Vacation & Second Homes Explained

 • Winterization requirements before the off-season (spring through fall vacancy)

-• Wildfire defensible space requirements in some western states like Colorado and California
+• Wildfire defensible space requirements in western states like Colorado and California

 • Structural coverage for heavy snow accumulation on roofs